matomo-org/developer-documentation/docs/4.x/request-parameters.md

 $var = Common::getRequestVar('var');
 ```

-This throws an exception if the variable is not provided, otherwise the variable can have any type.
+This throws an exception if the request parameter is not provided, otherwise the variable can have any type.
 If you use this please ensure to do the type handling within your code, so the code won't break if an Array might be provided instead of a String.

 ### Request parameter can be provided, but a default should be used if not: